aws-samples/gain_customer_insights/README.md

-## Gain customer insights by integrating Amazon machine learning with your databases
+## Gain customer insights using Amazon Aurora machine learning

 In recent years, AWS customers have been running machine learning on an increasing variety of datasets and data sources.
 Since a large percentage of